tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Then I guess they just hate ESL or something?
 Those are some rough EPT performances.

-**What would success look like?** Giving us an even better game than last year's 107 minute Bo1 against RNG.
+**What would success look like?** Cloud9 not immediately leaving after TI ends.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/tundra.jpg" alt="Banner"></p>